-For example, you want to include a mobile telephone number field in your organization’s email messages from your AD users.
+For example, you may want to include a mobile telephone number field in your organization’s email messages from your AD users.
 Some of your AD users don’t have a work mobile telephone number so you want them to default to their telephone number field instead.

 This is the data that will be output if the field being tested is not blank.

 This is the data that will be output if the field being tested is blank.

-Your Conditional Field should be setup as below:
+Your Conditional Field should now be setup.

 For users with a work mobile telephone number, the work mobile number will be displayed, but for users that don't have a work mobile telephone number, the standard telephone number will be displayed.